Skip to main content

 • gameplay

-• “Great gameplay, combat feels smooth, intuitive and impactful, so many game systems keep things interesting, just really a great game.”
+• “Great gameplay, combat feels smooth, intuitive, and impactful, with many game systems that keep things interesting.”

 • graphics